bas080/fluff/doc/README.md

 require ./doc/example/cli.sh
 ```

-This shows how you can use fluff to stream big files while having less
+This shows how you can use fluffer to stream big files while having less
 connection timeout issues.
 You can now pause your audio player and come back to
 it later.

 ### Javascript interface

-The javascript interface relies on the requiring/importing of fluff's lib
+The javascript interface relies on the requiring/importing of fluffer's lib
 module.

 The command line interface uses this lib module.
 We'll that as an example on
-how to use fluff's lib module.
+how to use fluffer's lib module.

 ```js
 require ./index.js
 ```

 You can see that the creation of the read and write stream is done outside of
-the fluff stream function.
+the fluffer stream function.
 This allows you to use different types of read and
 write streams.
 They don't have to be your local file system.